 The "Enable" check box is ticked per default.
 On the left side, you should see that the icon in front of your Phidgets Servo is a filled blue circle.
 An empty blue circle indicates an enabled device which is not connected.
-An empty gray circle indicates a disabled device.
+A filled gray circle indicates a disabled device.

 You can close the dialog at any time.
 The newly created device will also be added to the Devices menu > Phidgets Device > Phidgets Servo Device and can be opened from here or with Devices menu > Configuration.

 Select the Serial number of the connected device from the drop-down.
 If your device is connected to a Hub, use its serial number respectively.

 Fill out Hub Port, Channel and Is Hub Port Device according to the Phidget Addressing Information dialog.

 The Min and Max Pulse Width need to be set according to the connected servo motor's specifications.
 Please make sure you have the correct values here to avoid damaging your motor.